 Our Early Childhood Education degree program provides you with real-world experience through required field experiences and the student-teaching component.
 Both combine to help ensure that when you graduate, you'll have the tools and practical experience to teach in your own classroom.

 Start the journey to becoming a teacher who helps shape lives.
 Contact an enrollment representative today to learn more about enrolling in the Master of Arts in Education/Early Childhood Education degree program.

 Our Education degree programs are designed to serve the needs of initial and experienced P-12 teachers, and adult educators who want to enhance their knowledge and practice of adult learning theory.

 University of Phoenix initial degree programs lead to teaching certification (Early Childhood, Elementary, Middle Level, Secondary and Special Education) in certain states.
 The College of Education offers state-approved initial programs in Arizona, California, Colorado, Florida, Hawaii, Idaho, Indiana, Missouri, Nevada, New Mexico, Oregon, Puerto Rico, Tennessee, Texas, Utah and Virginia.
-University of Phoenix advanced degree programs (Administration & Supervision, Curriculum & Instruction/Reading, and Teacher Leadership) may lead to certification in some states.
 The College of Education offers state-approved advanced programs in Arizona, California, Colorado, Florida, Idaho, Nevada, New Mexico, Puerto Rico, Tennessee, Texas, Utah and Virginia.
 Individual programs vary by state, and not all programs are available at all locations or in both online and on-campus modalities.

 Candidates may request an institutional recommendation upon successful completion of their program (academic and program requirements).
 Candidates should check with their state agency for any state-specific requirements, including the acceptability of the University's initial programs in any state in which they intend to seek licensure or certification.
 Program requirements are subject to change based on state certification requirements.
 Please speak to a campus representative for a listing of programs available at each campus location.